hmZa-Sfyn/Quacko/docs/README.md

 ### Variables

-Variables in Magpie could start with the keyword `let`, or nothing with the form `variable=value`.
+Variables in Quacko could start with the keyword `let`, or nothing with the form `variable=value`.

 ```swift